wmjordan/Codist/README.md

 * **Display Delay**

-  From version 7.5 on, Codist can delay the display of Quick Info, so it won't get into your way when you move your mouse in the document window.
+  Codist can delay the display of Quick Info, so it won't get into your way when you move your mouse in the document window.

 * **Background**